-It’s no secret that we could not survive without concealer—the cosmetic weapon that covers a multitude of sins, from a late night out to unsightly blemishes and beyond.
-But while we’ve always touted the benefits of our beloved concealer, we thought it was high time we delve into one of concealer’s most astonishing talents: color correction.
+It’s no secret that we couldn’t survive without concealer.
+It's the cosmetic weapon that covers a multitude of sins — from a late night out to blemishes and beyond.
+And while we’ve always touted the benefits of our beloved concealer, we thought it was high time we delve into one of concealers' most astonishing talents: color correction.

-Yes, some concealers have the power to correct colors like purple undereye bags and bright red acne flare ups.
-If color correcting concealers are slightly outside of your comfort zone, don’t fret—we put together this guide to breakdown everything you need to know.
+Yes, some concealers have the power to correct colors like purple under eye circles and bright red acne flare ups.
+Figuring out how to use different color correctors, however, can be tricky.
+That's why we put together this guide that breaks down everything you need to know about colored concealers.

 What's a color corrector?

 Color correcting concealers are designed to hide skin imperfections like redness, sallowness and general discoloration.
 They’re particularly good for anyone with dark circles, scars, dark spots, and hyperpigmentation.